tsam755/Customer_Analysis_SQL/README.md

 - **For Suppliers**: Engage more actively with underperforming suppliers and assess the products that have zero sales for strategic decision-making.
 - **For Delivery Methods**: Optimize the delivery methods used based on frequency and effectiveness in both sales and purchasing.
 - **For Product Management**: Prioritize stock groups and products with the highest profit margin and quantity growth.

+## ❗️Disclaimer
+This project was developed as part of academic coursework and is shared here for educational and profolio purpose.
+Unauthorised use, reproduction or distribution is not permitted and may violate academic integrity policies.